Marmelodov/PromptCrafter-API/docs/tutorials/create-prompt.md

 # Tutorial: Save a prompt

-This tutorial walks through how to save a prompt to PromptCrafter API with a POST request.
-Prompts are the core resource of the API: they store reusable instructions for generative AI models used in applications like ChatGPT, Gemini, and Claude.
-After saving your prompt, you can test it, log its outputs, and update it as needed.
-The tutorial takes about 5-15 minutes to complete.
+Save a prompt by sending a `POST /prompts` request.
+A prompt is the API’s core resource: reusable instructions for generative-AI models such as GPT-4o, Gemini, or Claude.
+After you save one, you can test it, log its outputs, and update it.
+The steps take about 10 minutes.

 ## Before you start